neilenns/mobiflight-docs/content/devices/encoder/configuring-device/index.md

 > If the encoder has an integrated button follow the [button guide](/devices/button-switch)
 > to add the button after following this guide to add the encoder.
 >
-> If the encoder is a dual encoder follow this guide twice, once for the inner
+> If the encoder is a dual encoder, follow this guide twice: once for the inner
 > encoder and a second time for the outer encoder.

 {{% steps %}}